Title (JP): Lulua no Atelier: Arland no Renkinjutsushi 4 (ルルアのアトリエ 〜アーランドの錬金術士4〜)

 The streamlining mostly involves features that help the player to keep items that they made once: Consumables can be recharged (even if entirely used up), and the player can register most items with their homunculus helper Chim Dragon, who then mass produces it, ten at a time, albeit for a price (basically the same system with the shops in the previous Arland games)

-The shift to using the character models in story sequences instead of portraits also takes getting used to, as even though this may be more impressive from a technical standpoint, the fact is that the models quite simply do not look as good as designer Kishida Mel’s artwork, and this is not helped by how some animations feel stiff, and many are reused multiple times.
+The shift to using the character models in story sequences instead of portraits also takes getting used to, as even though this may be more impressive from a technical standpoint, the fact is that the models quite simply do not look as good as designer Kishida Mel’s artwork, and this is not helped by how some animations feel stiff, and many are reused frequently.
 That being said, the shift to using character models does have a few fantastic moments where it is put to good use with unique animations or interesting camera work.

 Though none are particularly fatal, Atelier Lulua does suffer from a myriad of minor problems and annoyances.
 The synthesization system, while satisfactory in the end, has a large number of functions and features that are not unlocked until later in the game, and the limited version the player is given to work with in the early game is thoroughly unsatisfying to use.
-Control of the camera on the field can be annoying due to how it swerves slightly when the player turns, and the camera itself also tends to go crazy when in the player is near to multiple walls or in tight spaces.
-The draw distance being short in relation to the size of thes fields in Lulua might also be bothersome for some players’ immersion, with giant monsters popping in and out in the distance.
+Control of the camera on the field can be annoying due to how it swerves slightly when the player turns, and the camera itself also tends to go crazy when the player is near to multiple walls or in tight spaces.
+The draw distance being short in relation to the size of the fields in Lulua might also be bothersome for some players’ immersion, with giant monsters popping in and out in the distance.
 Some of the Riddle’s quests can be very annoying to fulfil depending on your playstyle, such as some being “use a particular item 10 times” which can mess with the pacing of the game when said item is one that the player does not usually use.
 And though Lulua’s soundtrack is arguably overall one of the absolute best in the Atelier series, it does have a small number of questionable tracks, mostly remixes of tunes from previous games.

 A disappointment for long-time fans is the conspicable absence of many characters, such as Cordelia, Esty and Filly, Gio, and Hagel.
 Furthermore, despite Atelier Totori and Atelier Meruru having the protagonists of previous titles as playable party members, although Atelier Lulua has Totori and Meruru appear in the game, they are not playable unless purchased as DLC.
 Though one might have been able to interpret their exclusion as part of Lulua being a soft reboot of the Arland series, their being turned into DLC seems highly questionable.